Shopkick

-Shopkick is an American company based in Denver that created a shopping app for smartphones and tablets offering users’ rewards for shopping activities on both online and offline platforms such as walking into stores, scanning items, making in-app or in-store purchases and submitting receipts.
+Shopkick is an American company based in Denver that created a shopping app for smartphones and tablets offering users rewards for shopping activities on both online and offline platforms such as walking into stores, scanning items, making in-app or in-store purchases and submitting receipts.
 Users are awarded "kicks" for these actions, and can exchange them for rewards in the form of mobile gift cards.
-The app is currently available for iOS (both iPhone and iPad) and Android devices.
+The app is currently available for iOS and Android devices.

 History

 Shopkick, currently based in Denver, Colorado was co-founded by Cyriac Roeding, Jeff Sellinger, and Aaron Emigh in 2009 and has investors that include venture capital firm Kleiner Perkins Caufield & Byers, as well as Reid Hoffman (co-founder of LinkedIn Corp) and Greylock Partners.
 The company raised over $20 million in venture funding before being purchased by SK Planet.

 CEO Cyriac Roeding, founder and EVP of CBS’s mobile unit, created the concept of rewards for walking into stores while an entrepreneur-in-residence at Kleiner Perkins.

-The Shopkick app was released in August 2010, initially with five national retail partners on board: Macy’s, Best Buy, Sports Authority and American Eagle Outfitters, and the Simon Property Group.
+The Shopkick app was released in August 2010, initially with five national retail partners on board: Macy's, Best Buy, Sports Authority and American Eagle Outfitters, and the Simon Property Group.

-Other retailers that also have participated or currently are participating in the Shopkick program include Target, TJMaxx, Marshalls, BevMo, Old Navy, Carter’s and OshKosh, Saks Off Fifth, Reebok, Disney Stores, Crate & Barrel, JCPenney, Bare Escentuals and Bed Bath & Beyond.

 In October 2014, Shopkick was acquired by SK planet, subsidiary of SK Telecom, the largest telecommunication carrier in Korea, which is also a part of SK Group, a Fortune 100 company.
 In early 2016, Shopkick acquired the technology and team of Theneeds.

 In April 2017, Shopkick launched Shopkick Grocery, a product that lets users earn more "rewards" on their grocery shopping.
 New products included branded video, list-building, branded content integrations, and "kicks" for receipts.

 In August 2017 Shopkick launched Mobile Shopping with partners like eBay, Groupon, Apple, Boxed and Jet.com.
 Users can now get rewarded for browsing and making purchases online as well as in stores.
 "This is an opportunity to get in front of a captive audience that wouldn’t necessarily be native to us—this is a new audience for us," said Marie Langhout-Franklin, head of partner marketing at eBay.

 In July 2019, Israeli company Trax announced that it had acquired Shopkick.